rpm-software-management/dnf/doc/api_base.rst

     Read repository configuration from the main configuration file specified by :attr:`dnf.conf.Conf.config_file_path` and any ``.repo`` files under :attr:`dnf.conf.Conf.reposdir`.
 All the repositories found this way are added to :attr:`~.Base.repos`.

-  .. method:: read_comps()
+  .. method:: read_comps(arch_filter=False)

     Read comps data from all the enabled repositories and initialize the :attr:`comps` object.
+If arch_filter=True then result is limited to system basearch.

   .. method:: reset(**kwargs)